 Philadelphia High School Students: Here’s Your Chance to Attend College DEBT FREE

-If you’re a Philadelphia high school student graduating in 2020, you may be able to pursue an associate degree at Community College of Philadelphia with no cost for tuition and fees starting with the fall 2020 semester.
+If you’re a Philadelphia high school student, you may be able to pursue an associate degree at Community College of Philadelphia with no cost for tuition and fees if you start the fall semester immediately following your graduation.

 Your first step is to apply to Community College of Philadelphia.